MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutoRuleExamples.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Microsoft Advertising can save you time by automatically making changes to your campaigns based on criteria you define.
 These are called automated rules.
 Here are a few ways to use the rules to help with campaign management.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Ways to use automated rules

 Microsoft Advertising can save you time by automatically making changes to your campaigns based on criteria you define.
 These are called automated rules.
-Here are a few ways to use the rules to help with campaign management (the settings provided are for example only—adjust yours as appropriate for your own campaign and advertising goals):
+Here are a few ways to use the rules to help with campaign management (the settings provided are for example onlyâ€”adjust yours as appropriate for your own campaign and advertising goals):

 ## FAQ